rust-lang/rfcs/text/0000-const-generic-const-fn-bounds.md

 hazard as changing a const fn's body to suddenly call a method that it did not before can break users of the function.

+# Unresolved questions

+* Is it possible to ensure that we are consistent about opt-in vs opt-out of constness in static trait bounds, function pointers, and `dyn Trait` while remaining backwards compatible?
+Also see [this discussion][dynamic_dispatch].

 # Future work

 This design is explicitly forward compatible to all future extensions the author could think